haiwera-silk-cd/magento-devdocs/guides/v2.1/design-styleguide/content-voice-tone/content-voice-tone.md

 **Follow accessibility and readability standards.**

-To ensure that users with special needs – including the use of screen readers – can easily access your content, follow the content and design standards in the Admin Design Pattern Library's [Accessibility Guidelines]({{ page.baseurl }}/pattern-library/general/accessibilityguideline/accessibilityGuideline.html).
+To ensure that users with special needs – including the use of screen readers – can easily access your content, follow the content and design standards in the 管理面板用到的设计模式和库's [Accessibility Guidelines]({{ page.baseurl }}/pattern-library/general/accessibilityguideline/accessibilityGuideline.html).

 For more guidance, see this summary of [Web Content Accessibility Guidelines (WCAG) 2.0 standards](https://www.w3.org/WAI/WCAG20/glance/).